College of Liberal Arts & Social Sciences > Admission & Aid > Graduate Admission > Tuition and Aid

 Graduate school is an investment in your future.
 The following information can help you make an informed decision about financing your graduate education.

-Tuition for graduate students in the College of Liberal Arts and Social Sciences for the 2019-2020 academic year is $715 per quarter hour.
+Tuition for graduate students in the College of Liberal Arts and Social Sciences is posted online at the Student Financial Accounts website.
+Tuition for the 2020-2021 academic year is $715 per quarter hour.
 Please visit the Student Financial Accounts website for additional information and fees.